Share

 All sectors finished green for the last week of May, with utilities and real estate leading the way.
 Despite all of this good news, there is still $4 trillion waiting in the wings should there be a second wave of COVID-19 or a very slow economic recovery.

 I would like to end this week’s market roundup with a quote from Jim Cramer’s 2005 best-selling book, Jim Cramer’s Real Money: Sane Investing in an Insane World.
-He warns people from holding on to their losing positions: “
+He warns people from holding on to their losing positions: “… stocks aren’t like parents when you get lost at the mall; they don’t always come back.”
+So, if you are hanging on to a losing position, let this be a message to reevaluate that position.

 I hope you all had an amazing May and I look forward to us all sharing in a green June together!